 Previous albums Jupiter Island and Open Spaces received critical acclaim including reviews in Jazzwise, Musician, and four stars in Guitarist Magazine.
 The Chris Allard Band have performed at numerous respected venues in the UK and in Italy, France and Switzerland, including the International Guitar Festival, Ronnie Scott’s, Bonington Theatre, Pizza Express Jazz Club Soho, Maison Musique Torino, Italy, and have had press and radio-play as far afield as Portugal and Los Angeles California.

 Amongst other current projects Chris performs around the world with Palestinian singer Omar Kamal, with recent performances at the Pyramids in Cairo with the incredible backdrop of the Pyramids and the Sphinx, at televised concerts with big band and the Lebanese Symphony Orchestra in the middle east; at Beiteddine Festival at the presidential palace in Lebanon, and to 6000+ live at the Roman Amphitheatre in Amman Jordan, amongst others.
-He also continues to play regularly with greats such as Charlie Wood; and has just recorded on his latest album – to be released in 2018.
+He also continues to play regularly with greats such as Charlie Wood; and recorded on his latest album Tomorrow Night, released in autumn 2018.
 As well as performing in the Fugata Quintet, and the brand new contemporary tango group Almagro Ensemble led by John Turville.

 In 2019 Chris played on several recording sessions in London for Omar Kamal’s new album Show Me The Light – which was released in the autumn – and played a number of concerts; including Dubai Opera House, Aldwych Theatre in London, and Emirates Palace in Abu Dhabi.